 WHEN TO TEST YOUR SMOKE AND CARBON MONOXIDE DETECTORS

-Test every smoke and carbon monoxide detector in your home once a month.
+Test every carbon monoxide detector and smoke alarm in your home once a month.
 It won’t take more than a few minutes.
 Just press the test button on your alarm and after a second or two it will make a loud siren or alert.

 Check the batteries in your alarms every six months.
 Replace batteries once a year to be safe (unless it’s a 10-year battery smoke alarm).
 If you hear random chirps from your alarm, that’s a signal you need to change the batteries immediately.